 Buhler Eye Care Centre: this provincial centre, the largest in Western Canada and home to the MHC Eye Bank, was consolidated and expanded to include a new University of Manitoba Ophthalmology Residency Program.
 Ophthalmologists perform more than 32,000 eye assessments and treatments annually, and nearly 12,000 eye surgeries including cataract, retinal and corneal transplants.

-Ambulatory Diagnostic Centre: the diagnostic imaging department and Diagnostic Services Manitoba laboratory were upgraded and relocated to be in closer proximity to Ambulatory Care.
+Ambulatory Diagnostic Centre: the diagnostic imaging department and Diagnostic Services, Shared Health laboratory were upgraded and relocated to be in closer proximity to Ambulatory Care.

 PRIME: this new health centre for seniors complements MHC’s existing Long-Term Care programs while meeting the referral demands of the initial PRIME site at Deer Lodge Centre.
 PRIME – providing medical expertise, recreational and social activities, personal care, rehabilitation and support for families – is designed for seniors wanting to remain in their own homes for as long as possible